lupalberto/neutral-atom-vm/docs/ux.md

 ### Timing-limit example

-The `benchmark_chain` profile mentioned above sets `timing_limits.measurement_cooldown_ns = 5.0`.
-The VM enforces that by remembering when each site was last measured and rejecting the next `ApplyGate` on that site until at least 5.0 logical nanoseconds have elapsed.
-Because the current lowering never emits any `Wait` instructions, a kernel that measures and then immediately reuses the same qubit will trigger that validation error.
+The `benchmark_chain` profile mentioned above sets `timing_limits.measurement_cooldown_ns = 50_000.0` (a 50 microsecond cooldown).
+The new scheduler now tracks gate and measurement durations and inserts the minimal idle time needed to respect that cooldown, so a kernel that immediately reuses a measured qubit succeeds without the caller inserting a `Wait` manually.

 ```python
 from bloqade import squin